ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 Logic gates do not have to have only 2 inputs.
 While multi-input gates are rarer than the canonical 2-input ones, there are uses in [multi-bit computational components](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits) for which they are perfect.

 For example, let's look at the datasheet for an [8-input NAND gate](http://www.ti.com/lit/ds/symlink/sn74ls30.pdf?ts=1587846989650).
 Things to notice:
-1. The truth table is non-exhaustive, instead providing an abstract description of the function.
+1. The truth table is non-exhaustive, instead providing an abstract analytical description of the function.

 | Inputs A through H | Output Y |
 :---: | :---: